• Americas

 Time: 11:00pm – 12:30pm

 Description: What began as a mixture of spontaneous and planned nonviolent resistance to the Syrian regime in early 2011, on the heels of other Arab Spring uprisings, and then developed into a robust and mainly nonviolent challenge to the authoritarian control of the Assad regime, became by the end of 2011 an increasingly violent insurrection that many scholars and observers of civil resistance viewed as a tragic mistake.
-But the early stakeholders in nonviolent revolution in Syria have not abandoned the long-term struggle for rights and democracy in their country.
+But the early stakeholders in a nonviolent revolution in Syria have not abandoned the long-term struggle for rights and democracy in their country.
 One of their leaders is Bassam Ishak, an alumnus of the Fletcher Summer Institute and a skilled thinker about how civil resistance can be taken up and applied, even in treacherous times and circumstances.

 Breakout Session: Women in Civil Resistance

-Dr. Anne-Marie Codur / Co-Founder, Newscoop
+Dr. Anne-Marie Codur, Co-Founder of Newscoop

 Date: Friday, June 21st, 2013